easbarba/easbarba.github.io/docs/_posts/2022-09-13-dot-a-simple-dotfile-manager.markdown

 and of course, cleaning everything:

 {% highlight sh %}
-dots --from /data/dotfile_folder --remove
+dots -f /data/dotfile_folder --remove
 {% endhighlight %}

 Your `$HOME` ain't after its user name? or you just want to link files in another directory, it goes as easy:

 {% highlight sh %}
-dots --from /data/bin -to ~/.local/bin --create
+dots -f /data/bin --to ~/.local/bin --create
 {% endhighlight %}

 Conflicting files at TO are backed up to `$HOME/.backup`.

 That is it.

-For more information check the README.md at the repository.
+For more information check the `README.md` at the repository, or the `--help` option.

 > PS: In case you are wondering, what's with all those `main.*` files, as I pick
 > a new language to learn, I reckon that Dots is a good initial project as it